LanceFontanilla/fs-journal/notes/06-mvc.md

     `
 }

-8. in CasesController under _drawCases()  create the content '' and forEach to inject the list
+8. in "CasesController" under _drawCases()  create the content '' and forEach to inject the list

 function _drawCases(){
     console.log('drawing cases')